American History (7)

 Why was the US in shock, but Churchill was rejoicing and grateful?
 Because until that day, only Britain and the USSR were standing against the Axis powers, and were barely hanging on.
 He had been begging Roosevelt for war aid, but because of American isolationism, help had been limited.
 So, once the US was in the war, Churchill knew America's great human and economic resources would be brought to bear and lead to eventual victory.

-The next day, December 8, President Franklin D. Roosevelt appeared before a join session of Congress and asked Congress to declare war against Japan.
+The next day, December 8, President Franklin D. Roosevelt appeared before a joint session of Congress session of Congress and asked Congress to declare war against Japan.
 (According to the US Constitution, a president cannot declare war; that power is reserved to the Congress only.)
 In one of the most famous speeches in American history, FDR called December 7, 1941, "a date which will live in infamy."
 (Hear the speech here.)

 Pearl Harbor is forever etched in the American mind.
 As a "total war," the entertainment industry aided in the war effort in many ways, including the publishing of patriotic songs like "Let's Remember Pearl Harbor."
 Even after WW II and until today, Pearl Harbor stands as a warning against carelessness and complacency.
 For example, shortly after 7:00 on the morning of the attack, two American soldiers were using a brand-new radar device on the northern tip of Oahu Island and observed a large "blip" that they thought to be about 50 incoming airplanes.
 They reported that to the control center, first being told that nobody was on duty (being early Sunday morning), but they persisted and called again, this time getting Lieutenant Kermit Tyler, who when he heard the news, responded with his now infamous, "Don't worry about it."
 (Lt.
 Tyler passed away in 2010 at age 96.)
 In one of the big "what if's" of history, if the US forces had been alerted to the attack some 45 minutes in advance, how might the outcome have been different?
 As it was, the entire US presence was caught totally unaware that fateful morning, unaware there was an attack until the first bombs began to fall.
 In an interesting side note, a Navy band began playing the American national anthem, "The Star-Spangled Banner" at 8:00 sharp on the deck of the USS Nevada, as, ironically, the band members began watching "the bombs bursting in air."